 Federal regulations require that students who did not attend class beyond certain periods of the semester are considered to have withdrawn regardless of any official notice or withdrawal.
 University policy requires notice be provided for withdrawal after the add/drop period.
 Therefore, students who receive a semester grade point average of 0.0, and were determined to have not attended class through 60% of the semester, will have their aid recalculated based on either the mid point of the semester or last date before the 60% date that can be documented.
 The student will be responsible for charges left after some of the aid is returned to the Department of Education.

 All Federal Direct Stafford Loans will be unsubidized for Graduate Students.

 Aid awards will reflect the total amount of loan a student may borrow in the academic year of June 9 - June 6.
 Remember that the maximum Federal Direct Stafford Loan for an award year (summer, fall and spring) is $20500, and the amount needs to be evenly disbursed between summer and spring, or if fall start, fall and spring, so the amount that is disbursed in the summer may have to be used also for fall, as there will not be fall disbursement for a summer start student.

 HQT Classes (651,652,653,654) are considered Continuing Education, and therefore not eligible for Federal funding.
 If you are just taking those classes, you will have to pay out of pocket.
-If you are taking one or more HQT classes in addition to at least 5 credit hours in your master's or licensure program, you would be funded in the master's or licensure progam and might be eligible for borrow extra to pay for those HQT classes.
+If you are taking one or more HQT classes in addition to at least 5 credit hours in your master's or licensure program, you would be funded in the master's or licensure progam and might be eligible to borrow extra to pay for those HQT classes.